asungy/nvim-config/checklists/EndeavorOS.md

   - Set Minimize Window to <Meta + Down>
   - Set Switch One Desktop to the Left to <Meta + Ctrl + Left>
   - Set Switch One Desktop to the Right to <Meta + Ctrl + Right>
+-[ ] Input Devies:
+  - Keyboard > Turn on "NumLock on Plasma Startup"

 ## Toolbar
 -[ ] Remove workspaces